Nashville International Airport

 Recent News

-Nashville International Airport has begun site work on a consolidated rental car facility sized for approximately 4,800 vehicles paired with a 3,000-space parking garage as part of the New Horizon expansion.
-The $3 billion roadway and parking phase is expected to be completed in 2029.
+Nashville International Airport unveiled plans for a consolidated rental car facility sized for approximately 4,800 vehicles and a roughly 3,000-space parking garage as part of its New Horizon expansion.
+Initial site work is underway with overnight lane closures, and the project is expected to be completed in 2029 to support BNA's capacity for up to 40 million passengers annually.

 Airport Profile